gitXite/gitXite/README.md

 Focusing on:
 - A lightweight backend built on Flask
 - UI design with Tailwind CSS
-- Type safety using Typescript with React/Vite
+- Type safety using Typescript with React + Vite
 - A possible collaboration with various local businesses

 ## 📚 Learning Philosophy